numToStr/Comment.nvim/README.md

     ---@type boolean
     padding = true,

     ---Lines to be ignored while comment/uncomment.
-Could be string or a function that returns a string.
+    ---Could be a regex string or a function that returns a regex string.
     ---Example: Use '^$' to ignore empty lines
     ---@type string|function
     ignore = nil,